Revisiting the Divergent Multipole Expansion of Atom-Surface Interactions: Hydrogen and Positronium, alpha-Quartz, and Physisorption: Dielectric Surface

 \subsection{Dipole Term}

 In order to analyze the multipole contributions for a dielectric, one consults the transverse electric (TE) and transverse magnetic (TM) modes given in Eqs.~(18),~(19) and (20) of Ref.~\cite{LaDKJe2010pra}.
-In this case, TE stands for incident waves whose electric field is transverse to the plane of incidence, whereas TM stands for waves whose electric field is in the plane of incidence.
+In this case, TE stands for incident waves whose electric field is transverse to the plane of incidence, whereas TM stands for waves whose magnetic field is transverse to the plane of incidence.
 The calculation is described in detail in Ref.~\cite{LaDKJe2010pra}.
 For given wave vector $\vec k$, one has two polarization vectors, one for the the TE mode, and another one for the TM mode.
-With these ideas in mind, it is relatively easy to rederive the following result, originally derived in Ref.~\cite{Li1955} for a dipole polarizable particle in contact with a dielectric surface,
+With these ideas in mind, it is relatively easy to rederive the following result for a dipole polarizable particle in contact with a dielectric surface,

 where